- Administrative law

 Lucinda Vandervort (trans.), sub. nom.
 Lucinda Vandervort Brettler, E. Husserl, "Adolf Reinach," (1975) xxxv Philosophy and Phenomenological Research 571‑574.

-Representative sample of unpublished technical papers & reports
+Selected unpublished papers & reports

 Reader/Critic in the 2013 Author Meets Reader/Critic session on Sally Kenney, Gender and Justice: Why Women in the Judiciary Really Matter (Routledge, 2012) at the Law and Society Association Annual Meeting in Boston, Mass., May 30, 2013.